El Templete, A Tribute to the Foudation of the Havana City

 The Templete

 Outside the temple you can see an ancient column called the Cagigal Column, being this the last name of the Francisco Cajigal de la Vega, gouvernor of Cuba, who made it build in 1754.
-This columns sustain the Nuestra Señora del Pilar Virgin, patron saint of the Spanish navigators.
+This column sustain the Nuestra Señora del Pilar Virgin, patron saint of the Spanish navigators.

 The Cajigal Column, The Templete